 A lot of people ask me how I make money in order to afford my travels.
 New reader, old reader—doesn’t matter.
 Do I have a trust fund?
 (No) Am I rich?
 (No) Won the lottery?
 (I wish)

 Before I went overseas, I saved up $20,000 USD for my time abroad.
 I spent that money long ago.
-For the last 2.5 years, I have lived off nothing but the money I make online.
+For the last 2.5 years, I’ve lived off nothing but the money I make online.

-Over the last few weeks, a number of people have e-mailed me and asked, point blank, if they could have all my books for free because they didn’t have the money to pay for them.
-I give away other information for free, can’t I just give them those too?
-Another person yelled at me because, as some of you might have noticed, I have put a few more ads on my website.
+Over the last few weeks, a number of people have emailed me and asked, point blank, if they could have all my books for free because they didn’t have the money to pay for them.
+I give away other information for free, so can’t I just give them those too?
+Another person yelled at me because, as some of you might have noticed, I’ve put a few more ads on my website.